cn0047/stash/ed/google.appEngine/README.md

 Disadvantages:
 * http.DefaultTransport and http.DefaultClient are not available in App Engine.
-* There are too many files in your application for changes in all of them to be monitored.
+* `dev_appserver.py` - There are too many files in your application for changes in all of them to be monitored.
   You may have to restart the development server to see some changes to your files.
+* templates - panic: open ../template/home.html: operation not permitted.

 ## GO